Learn more about the wellbeing and support services at York St John University.

 We have a medical centre on campus.
-We strongly encourage all students who live in our halls of residence to register with the medical centre when you join us, to make sure that medical help is on hand if you need it.
+We encourage all students who live in our halls of residence to register with the medical centre when you join us.
+This will make sure that medical help is on hand if you need it.

-All faiths are recognised and respected at York St John.
+We recognise and respect all faiths at York St John University.
 Our chapel is a multi-faith space open to all.
 It includes a prayer room, quiet room and peace garden.
-We celebrate many different religious festivals on campus, and the Chaplaincy team includes Faith Advisors who, between them, represent most of the major world religions.
+We celebrate many different religious festivals on campus.
+Our Chaplaincy team includes Faith Advisors who, between them, represent most of the major world religions.
 They are here to support and encourage you, engage in dialogue and promote understanding.